 You're going to need a big cutting board, a couple of your biggest baking pans, and a BIG-ass pointy knife.
-Lay the pumpkin on its side and cut it in half, width-wise.
+Lay the pumpkin on its side and cut it in half, width-wise, like the equator.
 This is the hard part, and the first cut is the hardest (just sort of stab it, but carefully).
-It just sort of breaks in two after a while.
+It just kind of breaks in two after a while.
 Now, scrape the innards out of the pumpkin halves.
 If you've got kids, or a husband whose got nothing better to do, they can separate the seeds out of the slimy stuff and you can toast them in the oven with a little salt.
 I'm not doing that this year, since the kids are grown and not around, Anthony wants to watch the game, and my hips don't need pumpkin seeds.

 Put your pumpkin shells, skin-side-up, on the baking pans (if they don't fit, cut them into smaller pieces, but they should fit).
 Put the shells in the oven and cook the shit out of them.
 About 2 hours, or even more.
-They're done when they feel real soft when you stick a fork in, and they sort of collapse.
+They're done when they feel real soft when you stick a fork in, and they collapse.

 Take the pumpkin out of the oven and set aside to cool.